Sage/carbon/docs/guides/retrieving-data.md

 ## On Page Load

 The easiest way to provide the data from the server on page load is to render it to the page as JSON.
-This means your stores can read the data straight from the page and not require to perform an additional request to the server for the data.
+This means your stores can read the data straight from the page and are not required to perform additional requests to the server for the data.

 If you are using a Sage One Platform application, you can do this by assigning your JSON data to an instance variable labelled `@view_data`.
 The platform will automatically render this object to the browser.